jitakirin/roundcube-docker-image/README.md

 Using the image as-is is possible (it should be able to connect to any IMAP server specified on the login screen), e.g.:

+    docker run -P jitakizushi/roundcube:u1310

+You can also specify a roundcube config file (`main.inc.php`) to use by specifying a URL to download it from:

-    docker run -P FOO/roundcube:u1310
+    docker run -P -e ROUNDCUBE_CONFIG_URL=http://foo/main.inc.php \

-You'll most likely want to create your own derived image and at least configure SMTP so you are also able to send emails.
-You may also want to modify `/etc/roundcube/main.inc.php` and e.g. pre-configure your IMAP server URL.
+        jitakizushi/roundcube:u1310

+You'll need to do that to be able to send emails (you need to configure SMTP server in `main.inc.php`).